Come with us on this new voyage of discovery and delight

 BACH AND TELEMANN

-In April Pinchgut performs Bach's Easter Oratorio, a masterly celebration of Eastertide joy.
+In April 2019, Pinchgut performed Bach's Easter Oratorio, a masterly celebration of Eastertide joy.

 Presented in its original one-to-a-part setting, experience the artistry of each performer as they put their heart into the master's music for an evening of ravishing music-making.
 Let the angelic beauty of soprano Alexandra Oomens' voice soar around you, and revel in the luminous mezzo-soprano tones of rising star Anna Dowsley as she makes her Pinchgut debut.
 Joining them in this stellar line-up are tenor Richard Butler, Pinchgut favourite David Greco (baritone) and Andrew O'Connor (bass).